munificent/craftinginterpreters/book/local-variables.md

 Erasing local variable names in the compiler is a real issue if we ever want to implement a debugger for our VM.
-When users step through code, they expect to see local variables organized by name with their values.
+When users step through code, they expect to see the values of local variables organized by their names.
 To support that, we'd need to output some additional information that tracks the name of each local variable at each stack slot.

 </aside>